Janome Educators

 She is excited to join the Janome family as an educator.
 Shelley is enthusiastic and interested in all types of sewing; currently embroidery and bagmaking are specific interests.
 Learning the myriad of techniques used in art quilting is her next area of textile design, if you have a favorite technique to share please do so when you see her at a dealer or quilt show.
 She lives in Oregon so look for her on the road in the Western US.

-Susan Clark-Enderson
+Susan Enderson

-Her secret passion is anything artistic.
-Being certified by many industry professionals in their different styles and sewing techniques - she brings a unique approach to her sewing, crafting and teaching.
-From sergers to software, designing for the home to 18" dolls, wedding gowns to artistic quilting, Susan is able to inspire and motivate from the very beginner to the advanced professional in the industry.
+From sergers to software, designing for the home crafts to 18" dolls, wedding gowns to Pro Stitcher quilting, Susan is able to inspire and motivate from the very beginner to the advanced professional in the industry.

 DEALERS